Tap on a playful twist in your garden additions with these plants and flowers that look like vaginas!

 Botanical Name: Cypripedioideae

-Native to the tropical parts of Asia, these flowers bloom profusely around the Spring months.
+Rooted in the tropical parts of Asia, these flowers bloom in abundance in the Spring months.

 2. Tulip